input-output-hk/plutus-use-cases/use-case-2/README.md

 mkdir dumpdir
 touch issue.addr
 echo '{"constructor":0,"fields":[]}' >> redeemerScript.0
-./mintUniswapTokenScript.sh [PAYMENT ADDRESS] [PAYMENT VKEY] [PAYMENT SKEY] [UTXO HASH] [UTXO HASH INDEX] [PATH TO SCRIPT]
+./mintUniswapTokenScript.sh [PAYMENT ADDRESS] [PAYMENT VKEY] [PAYMENT SKEY] [UTXO HASH] [UTXO HASH INDEX] [PATH TO SCRIPT(uniswapCurrency.plutus)]
 ```

 Give the node some time to mine the transaction.

 After the previous transaction has been submitted, when querying your test wallet address for utxo's, you should have a utxo handle with a Uniswap Token available.
+Pay special attention to the hash prepended to the Uniswap token when you query your available utxo.
+That hash is your Uniswap token's currency symbol and you will need it
+in the next step.

 Next up, create a Uniswap Script and Script Address to send the Uniswap Token to.